 Background: A company organized and operating outside of New York state had a factoring relationship with outstanding A/R of approx. $20 million, one of the factor's largest credit facilities.
 The factor had a perfected first position security interest in all assets of the company and, other than its A/R, the company had no other significant assets.
 Factor learned subsequently that the company had 6 different outstanding stacked MCA loans from 5 different MCAs, including a total MCA debt of principal and interest of nearly $6 million.

 Strategy: Following a referral to the company from the Factor, in less than 30 days following engagement as the company's restructuring officer, MCA Stacking Solutions, working with the CEO and CFO of the company, formulated and implemented a plan of action that included:

 Resolution: Following nearly a year from the time daily debits were cut off, without any further payments to the

 MCAs in the interim, MCA Stacking Solutions was able to achieve a global settlement with all 5 MCAs for a total payout by the company of $1.3 million.

-MCA Stacking Solutions first negotiated lump sum pay offs with the MCAs.
-Then, we introduced the company to a mezz lender who was willing to not only to finance the payoff but subordinate its debt to that of the factor; and also agreed going forward, if the company obtained PO financing from a 3rdparty, to further subordinate its mezz debt to both the factor and the PO finance company.
+Knowing that the factor would be hesitant to fund the needed payoff by providing an over advance to its client, MCASS went out to the mezz lending market to seek financing to achieve the needed MCA payoff.
+MCA Stacking Solutions first negotiated lump sum pay offs with the MCAs, following which it introduced the company to a mezz lender who was willing to not only finance the payoff but subordinate its debt to that of the factor; and also agreed going forward, if the company obtained purchase order (“PO”) financing from a 3rd party, to further subordinate its mezz debt to both the factor and the PO finance company.